For those new to this website:

 Continuing my series of posts on seashells…

 I have always known that seafood can be very very toxic.
 Large fish (high up on the food chain, like tuna) concentrate the toxicants consumed by all of the smaller fish they eat.
-Bottom feeders and filter feeders (like lobsters and mussels) concentrate toxicants that are in the water that flows through their bodies.
-It is for this reason that doctors discourage pregnant women from eating fish (and especially sushi and shellfish.)
-It is also for this reason that shellfish is not considered Kosher under Jewish law (because it is, by default – not clean.)
+Bottom feeders and filter feeders (like lobsters and mussels) concentrate toxicants in the water that flows through their bodies.
+It is for this reason that doctors discourage pregnant women from eating fish (and especially sushi or shellfish).
+It is also for this reason that shellfish is not considered Kosher under Jewish law (because it is, by default, not clean).

 When we talk about finding unsafe levels of toxicants (and specifically heavy metals) in food products, we are generally looking at levels in the range of 5 to 100 parts per billion (and up) as being considered toxic in food and beverages.

-- The AAP recommendation is that water in drinking fountains in schools not be greater than 1 ppb Lead.
+- The American Academy of Pediatrics (AAP) recommendation is that water in drinking fountains in schools not be greater than 1 ppb Lead.

-- Bottled water over 5 ppb Lead is considered unsafe (& illegal).
+- Bottled water over 5 ppb Lead is considered unsafe (and illegal).